Sharp nonlinear estimates for multiplying derivatives of positive definite tensor fields: Auxiliary results

-Due to Lemma~\ref{Lcone}, the set $\Win$ provides a very convenient setting for our results (Theorems~\ref{Todh}, \ref{TT}, \ref{Trev}).
+Due to Lemma~\ref{Lcone}, the set $\Win$ provides a very convenient setting for our results.
 Moreover, this setting is advantageous in PDE applications since if a solution of some system is expected to be at least weakly differentiable, it can be always constructed (at least locally) as a limit of some approximating sequence, consisting of Lipschitz continuous functions (constructed, e.g., by~a convolution, by a semi-discretization, by the approximation lemma from \cite{Acerbi} etc.).
-Then, any information about such an approximation is often inherited by the solution itself, and thus it is enough to apply our results to such approximations.
+Frequently, the solution inherits certain properties of the approximating sequence, in particular, inequalities are often preserved by a weak convergence.
+Then it is enough to apply our results to such approximations.

-Finally, the next lemma concerns the representation formula for $\D A^{\alpha}$ (or $\D^{\alpha}A$) that was stated already in \eqref{def} and used frequently thereafter.
+Our last result concerns the representation formula for $\D A^{\alpha}$ (or $\D^{\alpha}A$) that was stated already in \eqref{def} and used frequently thereafter.
 In a different context, this formula for $\alpha=1$ can be found in \cite[(11.9)]{Higham}.

 \begin{lemma} Let $A\in\Win$ and $\alpha\in\R$.
 Then, the identity

 holds almost everywhere in $V$. \end{lemma} \begin{proof} It is well known (see \cite[(2.1)]{Wilcox} and references therein, cf.~also \cite[(10.15)]{Higham}) that the formula